Understanding Average Rate Increases After an Accident

 After an accident, it's more important than ever to take advantage of every discount your insurer offers.
 Common discounts that can help offset your rate increase include:

 Contact your insurance agent to review all available discounts and ensure you're receiving every reduction you qualify for.
-Understanding what affects car insurance rates more broadly can help you identify every lever available to you.
+Knowing what affects car insurance rates broadly can help you identify every lever available to you.

 Consider Accident Forgiveness Programs

 If you qualify, enrolling in an accident forgiveness program can effectively neutralize the financial impact of your first at-fault accident.
-Major insurers offering accident forgiveness in 2025–2026 include Progressive, Allstate, GEICO, Nationwide, Liberty Mutual, The Hartford, USAA, and Lemonade.
-Availability varies by state, and some insurers offer it as an automatic benefit for long-term customers while others charge an additional fee.
+Major insurers offering accident forgiveness in 2025–2026 include Progressive, Allstate, GEICO, Nationwide, Liberty Mutual, Erie, Travelers, and USAA.
+State Farm does not offer a standard purchasable accident forgiveness add-on.
+Availability varies by state — notably, accident forgiveness is not available in California or Connecticut — and some insurers offer it as an automatic benefit for long-term customers while others charge an additional fee of $60–$180 per year.
 Note that accident forgiveness doesn't transfer between insurers — a new company can still count the accident when setting your rates.

 Improve Your Credit Score

 In most states, insurance companies use a credit-based insurance score to help determine your rates.
 Improving your credit score by paying bills on time, reducing debt, and correcting errors on your credit report can help lower your premiums over time — partially offsetting the accident-related increase.
-For drivers who have been flagged as high-risk, our guide to high-risk car insurance outlines a clear path back to standard market rates.
+For drivers who have been flagged as high-risk, understanding how your premiums are calculated can outline the clearest path back to standard market rates.

 Frequently Asked Questions